bejayoharen/java-bells/README.md

 A Jingle implementation for Java based on LibJitsi, Ice4J and Smack

 Jitsi implements many features that would be desirable to add to an XMPP library, including Jingle and ICE.
-Unfortunately, these features are not easily accessable to developers nor are they well documented.
+Unfortunately, these features are not easily accessible to developers nor are they well documented.
 This project aims to make these features available to developers with good sample code and decent documentation.